SAP/odfuzz/README.md

 *Collection* represents a name of a collection associated with mongoDB. *Raised exceptions* describes a number of raised exceptions within the runtime, for example, connection errors.

-#### Docker
+#### Docker volumes
-The output of ODfuzz is written into running instance of docker image by default.
+The output of ODfuzz is written into a running instance of docker image by default.
 If you want to view the output on the host system, you are required to use the additional **-v** option and run the docker image as follows:
 ```
-sudo docker run --dns=10.17.121.71 -v /host/absolute/path:/image/absolute/path -ti odfuzz:1.0
+$ sudo docker run --dns=10.17.121.71 -v /host/absolute/path:/image/absolute/path -ti odfuzz:1.0
 ```
 Taking this into account, you have to set the fuzzer's output directories to /image/absolute/path as well.
 For more, visit https://docs.docker.com/storage/volumes/.

 ## Usage
 1. Run the fuzzer, for example, as:
 ```
-python3 fuzzer.py https://ldciqj3.wdf.sap.corp:44300/sap/opu/odata/sap/FI_CORRESPONDENCE_V2_SRV -l logs_directory -s stats_directory -r restrictions/basic.yaml -a -f -p
+$ odfuzz https://ldciqj3.wdf.sap.corp:44300/sap/opu/odata/sap/FI_CORRESPONDENCE_V2_SRV -l logs_directory -s stats_directory -r restrictions/basic.yaml -a -f -p
 ```

 The option **-a** enables fuzzer to send asynchronous requests.
 A default number of the asynchronous requests can be changed.
 To do so, navigate to the file *config/fuzzer/fuzzer.ini* and modify value *pool*.
 Notice that some services do not support more than 10 asynchronous requests at the same time.

 2. Let it run for a couple of hours (or minutes).
-Cancel execution of the fuzzer with CTRL + C.
+Cancel an execution of the fuzzer with CTRL + C.
 3. Browse overall stats, for example, by the following scenario:
     - You want to discover what type of queries triggers undefined behaviour.
 Open the *stats_overall.csv* file via [Pivot](https://github.wdf.sap.corp/I342520/Pivot).
 Select entities you want to examine, select an HTTP status code you want to consider (e.g. 500), select names of Properties, etc. You may notice that the filter query option caused a lot of errors.
 Open the *stats_filter.csv* file again via [Pivot](https://github.wdf.sap.corp/I342520/Pivot) to discover what logical operators or operands caused an internal server error.
     - Queries which produced errors are saved to multiple files (names of the files start with prefix *EntitySet_*).
 These queries are considered to be the best by the genetic algorithm eventually.
 Try to reproduce the errors by sending the same queries to the server in order to ensure yourself that this is a real bug.